-All primary data from KLX07B is stored in SKB's database Sicada.
-Only these data are to be used for further interpretation and modelling.
+All primary data from KFM06C is stored in SKB's database Sicada and only these quality-checked data are to be used for further interpretation and modelling.

-4.5 Geological Summary table, general description
+4.5 Geological summary table, general description

 An overview of the geological parameters mapped with the Boremap system is collected in the Geological Summary table (Appendix 1).
 It also facilitates comparisons between Boremap information collected from different boreholes and is more objective than a pure descriptive borehole summary.